Capstone-Gait-Keepers/capstone/README.md

 ## Data Collection Procedure
+The purpose of data collection is to collect labelled data to develop the step detection algorithm and assess its accuracy.
 To standardize the procedure, all measurements should be taken in a single, controlled environment.
-For now, this is our living room.
-In the future we will test in the gait analysis lab.

 Required Equipment
 - 2 People (Walker & Observer)
-- MCU with sensing element and button
+- Prototype: MCU with sensing element (accelerometer) and button
-- Computer with USB to connect to the MCU
+- Computer with USB port to connect to the MCU
+- Micro-USB to USB cable (2 meter) (must be capable of data transmission)
 - Tape measure
-- Tape
+- Tape (electrical tape)
 - Video recorder (e.g. phone)

+Pre - Setup
+1. Define a testing plan that identified which environmental variables will be controlled and varied.
+    a.
+The goal of testing will be to collect data for all combinations of variables.
+This will follow 2^k rule.

 Setup
-1. Tape the sensing element to the floor.
-Take note of its distance to obstacles, walls, and it's overall surrounding.
-2. Connect the MCU to a computer.
-Ideally the computer is far away, and on an elevated surface.
-3. Setup the desired environment around the sensor, including any intentionally placed obstacles.
+1. Setup the desired environment, including any intentionally placed obstacles.
-4. Define the walk type (e.g. shuffle, limp, etc.) and path.
-Measure the starting and end distance from the sensor, as well as the total length of the walk.
-5. Update `RecordingEnvironment` variable in the `data_capture.py` python script.
+2. Tape the sensing element to the floor located according to the testing plan.
+Measure the distance from the sensor to the nearest wall, as well as the nearest obstacle.
+Update `RecordingEnvironment` variable in the `data_capture.py` python script.

-Running
+3. Use small pieces of tape to mark the walking path(s).
+Assuming a straight walk, tape should mark the start and end of the walk.
+Measure the distance from each tape marker (start and end) to the sensor, as well as the distance in between the start and end points.
+Update `RecordingEnvironment` variable in the `data_capture.py` python script.
+4. Connect the MCU to a computer.
+Ideally the computer is 1-2 meters away, and on an elevated surface (table or chair)

+Collecting Data
-1. Run the fw on the MCU while it is connected to a computer.
+1. Upload the firmware to the MCU while it is connected to a computer (using Arduino IDE).
 The computer should start receiving serial data.
 2. Run the `data_capture.py` python script.
 Input the desired duration of the recording.
 3. Optionally, record a video of the walk for posterity.
 4. Start walk.
 Observer should click button at the moment of each heel strike.
 Currently, each button is hardcoded to be a step.